sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/Monitoring/_index.md

 To ensure an overall high quality of Science Mesh operation, automated [health monitoring](./health-monitoring) is performed.

 ## Accounting
-[Accounting](./accounting) collect basic highly aggregated statistics of the site.
+[Accounting](./accounting) collects basic highly aggregated statistics of a site.